 I was born in...
 Nah, let's not start that far back.
 Let's just say after dropping out of graduate school in history I became a football coach-- in fact, the first story I ever sold was to a coaching magazine, about a way to change blocking assignments at the line of scrimmage, and I was on the staff of a guy who was named national major college coach of the year.
 I quit coaching to write, first as a Washington journalist covering economics and national politics, then I finally began doing what I always intended and wanted to do: write books.
-Two of those books have in turn involved me in a couple of policy areas.
+Two of those books have in turn involved me in policy-making.

 Meanwhile, if you're interested in my books and so on, here's the more formal version of my bio: